 Well, for those who actually do, it may be one piece of a nice acquisition for the next year.

-As you can see, the choice of movement not only allowed Defakto Struktur to offer this nice-looking timekeeper at a bargain price of €335 to €400 (and, yes, local VAT is already included), but also to make the 40 mm extremely thin measuring just 6.60 millimeters from back to top of the sapphire crystal (which is, by the way of speaking, comes with antireflective treatment: a very rare thing in this price segment).
+As you can see, the choice of movement not only allowed Defakto Struktur to offer this nice-looking timekeeper at a bargain price of €335 to €400 (and, yes, local VAT is already included), but also to make the 40 mm extremely thin measuring just 6.60 millimeters from back to top of the sapphire crystal (which is, by the way of speaking, comes with anti-reflective treatment: a rare thing in this price segment).

 Being that thin, the watch (especially the one in black steel PVD body and white dial) blends quite organically with the usual formal attire of a modern white collar.

 Also, keep in mind that Ronda 715 normtech that animates this gadget (it also powers the last year’s Deep Blue Sea Ram 500 Ceramic Diver) is not your ordinary throw-away quartz movement.
-It is a repairable mechanism with metal parts that also offers a very long battery life of approximately five years thanks to its power saving technology: if you don’t plan to wear the timekeepers for the next year or so, just pull the stem out and it will use less than 1/3rd of normal power consumption.
+It is a repairable mechanism with metal parts that also offers a long battery life of approximately five years thanks to its power-saving technology: if you don’t plan to wear the timekeepers for the next year or so, just pull the stem out and it will use less than 1/3rd of normal power consumption.

 Although there are only two base solid colors for the face, you can have it in whole eight varieties with the small seconds indicator coming either in the same or inverted color of the face, so there is actually plenty to choose from.

 Build quality: 5/5

 Price: €335 – €400 (incl.
 VAT)